Modern Art – The Best of John Foxx: Track listing

-Tracks 1-12: all single edits or remixes.
+Tracks 1–12: all single edits or remixes.
 This version of "Endlessly" is the original 1982 single version, not the 1983 version featured on the previous Assembly compilation.

 "Nightlife" is stated as being from The Pleasures of Electricity, even though said album had yet to be published.

 This version of "Shifting City" is the live in the studio version as appears on the "Subterranean Omnidelic Exotour" album.

-The final two tracks are previously unavailable 'bonus' tracks, namely My Face, issued in 1980 as a flexi-disc only with Smash Hits magazine, and an alternative version of the Metamatic track "He's A Liquid", quoted as being the B side to Underpass promo-only 12" single.
+The final two tracks are previously rare 'bonus' tracks, namely My Face, released on 2 October 1980 as a flexi-disc only with Smash Hits magazine, and an alternative version of the Metamatic track "He's A Liquid", the B-side to the Underpass promotional-only 12-inch single.